FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 Finally, with FusionAuth we get the benefit of a complete identity solution capable of satisfying most auth requirements such as SSO, MFA, and social-login.

-At the end of this tutorial, you will have a working Ruby on Rails application that completes the OAuth2 flow leveraging FusionAuth to authenticate its users.
+At the end of this tutorial, you will have a working Ruby on Rails application that completes the [OAuth 2.0 authorization code](https://oauth.net/2/grant-types/authorization-code/) flow leveraging FusionAuth to authenticate users.

 The code is available under an Apache2 license [on Github](https://github.com/FusionAuth/fusionauth-example-rails-oauth).